RenauxLouis/subtitles-cleaning/README.md

 - mkvextract.bat
 - mkvinfo.bat
 - mkvmerge.bat<br/>
 In each of them, you will find a path to where the MKVToolNix got installed.
-If it is located in a different place in you computer, change the paths in those files.
+If it is located in a different place in your computer, change the paths in those files.
 # Run
-Simply run the script with python.
-2 flags are available:<br/>
+Simply run the script with python.<br/>2 flags are available:<br/>
 --movies_dirpath: folder where the .mkv files are located<br/>
---languages: list of languages you want to keep and clean (as ISO 639-1 Format of Language Name, eg. "French")
+--languages: list of languages you want to keep and clean (as ISO 639-1 Format of Language Name, e.g. "French")

 # Expected use:
 ![Image of logs](https://i.ibb.co/PrKg5WV/logs.png)